Code-Institute-Submissions/Surf_Matters/README.md

 The overall aim of the site is to enable users to access the online store for the Surf Matters surf shop.
-It is designed to be somewhere that Surf Matters can showcase their products online and also sell other services they offer to a far wider audience than the just the people who visit their shop.
+It is designed to be somewhere that Surf Matters can showcase their products online and also sell other services they offer to a far wider audience than just the people who visit their shop.

 The inclusion of a blog is designed to give the store a community feel, users are encouraged to email in an